RouxieLM/RDAutomation/readme.md

 - Torrent search
 - Torrent picking within the app with name, size, trust factor and ID
 - Automatic magnet generation
-- Automatic downloads of TV Shows and Anime
+- Automatic downloads of Movies, TV Shows and Anime

 ## Upcoming

-- Movies support
 - Files selector (currently, the app downloads all files present in the torrent)
 - Progress bar for downloads
 - Multiple torrent sites (currently, the app is scraping TPB)